Jessmor2/Jessmor2/README.md

 ## I'm a Husband, Father of two daughters, and  developer!

 - Currently I am a software developer working on projects using HTML/CSS, JavaScript, Python, React.js, Flask, SQL.
-Currently building a website using WordPress.
+Currently building a website for Tackle Shop as Freelance job.
-- I am currently learning WordPress and its ins and outs.
-I am also taking a course to learn .NET to add to my adaptability to new environments.
-- I am currently in search of a full time Software Developer position.
+- I am currently in search of a full time Junior Software Developer/ Junior Front-End Developer/ Junior Web Developer position.
 - Reach out to me using my email : jessmor1993@gmail.com or my linkedIn : https://www.linkedin.com/in/jesswmorrison/

 <br />